 Not having a valid driver’s licence in British Columbia is more than just an administrative inconvenience if you get caught.
-It can also lead to serious penalties.
+It can also lead to serious penalties when driving without a license.
 Understanding the potential consequences for driving without a valid driver’s licence could help you to avoid serious problems.
 Many individuals who are unlicenced are still driving on the roads.

 Most of these individuals have lost their licence due to prohibition associated with any high risk driving behavior or have had their licence taken away as a result of outstanding fines.
 The consequences of driving without a valid driver’s licence are quite severe in British Columbia.
 The consequences increase for those individuals who may continue to drive illegally.

 Penalties Levied Against Those Driving without a Valid Licence

 If you are caught driving without a valid driver’s licence in British Columbia for the first time, you’ll receive a violation ticket and you will not be permitted to drive a vehicle any further on that day.
 If you are caught a second time, however, the consequences increase.
 The notice on your driving record with tell police that you have a previous conviction for no driver’s licence and state that they will impound the vehicle immediately on the scene for a period of seven days.
 This is true whether or not you own the vehicle.